 State-funded primary schools tend to give priority to children living in the immediate area, but problems can arise if their classes are already full and they have a waiting list.
 Multi-denominational schools and Gaelscoileanna each decide their own admissions policy.

 Some secondary schools give priority to students coming from particular primary schools so it may be useful to plan ahead when choosing a primary school for your child.

-Children in Ireland are entitled to free primary and post-primary education.
+Children are entitled to free primary and post-primary education.
 The majority of primary schools are State-funded which means that you will not have to pay annual fees for your child's education.